ConorOBrien-Foxx/Myby/README.md

 # Myby
 ***A language inspired by J and Nibbles.***

-See [the Quick Reference](./QUICKREF.md) for a description of the commands.
-May be slightly out of date.
+[The most up-to-date quick reference](https://conorobrien-foxx.github.io/Myby/).
+May still be slightly out of date.
 See also some [example programs](./example).

 ## Compiling and Running